The Three-Part Essay Format : Endlessly Adaptable

 Then finish with a final thought about the implications or importance of this, like ".

-As this graphic shows, the three-part essay consists of one introduction paragraph (with the thesis at its end), three body sections (each beginning with one of three main points) and one last paragraph—the conclusion.
+As this outline shows, the three-part essay consists of one introduction section (with the thesis at its end), three body sections (each beginning with one of three main points) and one last paragraph—the conclusion.
 1-3-1.
 Once you have this outline, you have the basic template for most academic writing.
 Most of all, you have an organized way to approach virtually any topic and assignment.
+You can expand this to organize your analysis of almost any length.

 You try it now!